tanosugi/next-log-terminal/README.md

 - **Minimal overhead**: Logs are sent asynchronously
 - **No blocking**: Failed server logs fall back to console
 - **Tree-shakeable**: Unused methods are removed in production
-- **Lazy loading**: Server action is only loaded when needed
+- **Lazy loading**: API route is only loaded when needed

 ## 🔍 Troubleshooting

 ### Logs not appearing in terminal?

-1. Ensure server action is properly exported
+1. Ensure API route is properly exported from `app/api/log-terminal/route.ts`
-2. Check that Server Actions are enabled in `next.config.js`
+2. Check that the API endpoint is accessible
-3. Verify environment variables are loaded
+3. Verify environment variables are loaded correctly

 ### File paths showing as "Unknown"?